-3.7 Academic training
+Academic training

-Trainees who intend to pursue a career in academic or research medicine may undertake specialist training in Diagnostic Neuropathology.
-Such trainees will normally be clinical lecturers and hold an NTN(A).
-It is expected that such trainees should complete the requirements of the Diagnostic Neuropathology curriculum in addition to their academic work.
+Trainees who intend to pursue a career in academic or research medicine may undertake specialist training in diagnostic neuropathology.
+Such trainees will normally be clinical lecturers and hold an academic NTN (NTN(A)).
+It is expected that such trainees should complete the requirements of the diagnostic neuropathology curriculum in addition to their academic work.
 However, the content of their training, while meeting the requirements of the curriculum, will have to take into account their need to develop their research and the provisional CCT date should be amended accordingly.
-NTN(A) holders in Diagnostic Neuropathology should consult the Training Department at the College on an individual basis with regard to the agreement of their provisional CCT date.
+NTN(A) holders in diagnostic neuropathology should consult the Training Department at the College on an individual basis with regard to the agreement of their provisional CCT date.

-3.8 Out-of-programme training (OOPT)
+Out-of-programme training (OOPT)

-The GMC must prospectively approve clinical training out of programme if it is to be used towards a CCT or CESR(CP)award.
-This could include posts inside or outside the UK that are not already part of a GMC approved programme in the same specialty.
-Further approval from the GMC is not required if the OOPT is already part of a GMC approved programme in the same specialty.
+The GMC must prospectively approve clinical training out of programme if it is to be used towards a CCT or CESR (CP) award.
+This could include posts inside or outside the UK that are not already part of a GMC-approved programme in the same specialty.
+Further approval from the GMC is not required if the OOPT is already part of a GMC-approved programme in the same specialty.

 Trainees can have up to one year of OOPT recognised towards the award of the CCT.
-Prior to beginning the period of OOPT, trainees must agree the OOPT with their Deanery and inform the Training Department at The Royal College of Pathologists that they will be undertaking OOPT in order that the Diagnostic Neuropathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme.
+Prior to beginning the period of OOPT, trainees must agree the OOPT with their deanery and inform the Training Department at the Royal College of Pathologists that they will be undertaking OOPT so that the Diagnostic Neuropathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme.

-The Postgraduate Dean is required to submit an application for prospective GMC approval for any OOP that is to count towards a CCT or CESR(CP) on behalf of the trainee and this application is required to include support from the Royal College of Pathologists.
-If prospective approval for OOP is not sought from the GMC, then it cannot count towards a CCT or CESR(CP).
-Where the OOPT is in a GMC approved programme in the same specialty, an application for further GMC approval is not required.
+The postgraduate dean is required to submit an application for prospective GMC approval for any OOP that is to count towards a CCT or CESR (CP) on behalf of the trainee, and this application is required to include support from the Royal College of Pathologists.
+If prospective approval for OOP is not sought from the GMC, then it cannot count towards a CCT or CESR (CP).
+Where the OOPT is in a GMC-approved programme in the same specialty, an application for further GMC approval is not required.

-Trainees must have their OOPT agreed by the relevant deanery, accepted by the Diagnostic Neuropathology CSTC and approved by GMC before beginning their OOPT.
+Trainees must have their OOPT agreed by the relevant deanery, accepted by the Diagnostic Neuropathology CSTC and approved by the GMC before beginning it.